A sophisticated torte that looks like something you’d find at a gourmet bakery, this one can actually be made at home.

 After their return I invited Rose and Dave over for dinner to share some of the recipes they learnt, if you are interested here are a few recipes straight from Dave and Rose’s Italian holiday.
 Italian inspired dinner with friends Tiramisu Fresh homemade pasta Caramelized Shallots and Spinach homemade ravioli.

 A recipe in Italian

-Now back to this hazelnut torte, at one of the Inns that Rose stayed at the chef made a hazelnut torte for dessert.
+At one of the Inns they stayed at the chef made a hazelnut torte for dessert.
 Rose liked it so much that she asked the waiter if the chef wouldn’t mind sharing his recipe.
 The chef happily obliged but wrote the recipe in Italian 😀.
 So Rose had a friend translate it and made the torte back home.